 Although, these pressures are normal, natural parts of making a living as a yoga instructor, it’s important to learn to manage and transcend them.
 Fortunately, I believe there’ s a path to staying grounded, focused, and content as an instructor.
 The key is to keep your teaching real, accessible, and relevant for your students.

-Here’s my advice for connecting with your students and keeping your teaching honest, real, and practical:
+Here’s my advice for yoga teachers on connecting with your students and keeping your teaching honest, real, and practical:

 WITNESS YOUR STUDENTS